Content Siloing for E-commerce: Product + Content Integration Strategy

 Keywords: High-volume informational queries

-• "15 Easy Date Night Dinners" (primary cornerstone)
+• "15 Easy Date Night Dinners" — the primary cornerstone

 • Targets: "date night dinners," "romantic dinner ideas," "easy dinners for two"